 While tennis elbow surgery is not an exceptionally invasive surgery, it still requires an incision, and damage to tissue inside the elbow is to be expected.
-This means you will feel some pain after tennis elbow surgery; doctors will often prescribe painkilling medications and, in some cases, anti-inflammatory medications.
+This means you will feel some pain after surgery for tennis elbow; doctors will often prescribe painkilling medications and, in some cases, anti-inflammatory medications.
 You will be responsible for keeping the wound dressed, and you will need to keep this dressing dry and clean throughout the healing process.
 If the dressing becomes wet or dirty, it should be changed immediately to prevent infection and other complications that can slow healing.

 You should expect the affected arm to be immobilized for several weeks after the surgery.
 Most patients make a full recovery within six to eight weeks, though for some, the healing process may take longer.
 You may be required to wear a sling to support the arm, and the use of that arm should be limited for the duration of the healing process.
 Once healing has occurred, you should expect to take part in physical therapy to restore strength and mobility to the affected arm, which will have lost strength during the recovery period.